Bikin-Creative/Bikin-15/README.md

 * Frame parts printable on a 150x150 bed
 * Fully encloseable
 * Low cost of build
-* Triple z with auto leveling
+* Triple belted z with auto leveling
 * Clean toolhead design utilizing can bus
 * Driven by Klipper with Klipperscreen